tsuzuki-takaaki/syunsoku/use-create-react-app/README.md

-※ This branch is CRA version
+※ This branch is CRA version(Syunsoku package is under the `src/syunsoku/`)

 Craate my own react with many references